ThreeDotsLabs/watermill/.repo-templates/watermill/README.md

 {{- end -}}
 {{- end }}

-All Pub/Subs implementation documentation can be found in the [documentation](https://watermill.io/docs/pub-sub-implementations/).
+All Pub/Subs implementation details can be found in the [documentation](https://watermill.io/pubsubs).

 ## Examples
 * [Your first app](_examples/your-first-app) - start here!